France Antelme

 Major Joseph Antoine France Antelme OBE (12 March 1900 – 1944), no. 239255, was one of 14 Franco-Mauritians who served in the Special Operations Executive (SOE), a World War II British secret service that sent espionage agents, saboteurs and guerrilla fighters into enemy-occupied territory.

 After being involved in undercover operations in Vichy-held Madagascar ahead of the allied landings there in May 1942, Antelme joined the SOE F (France) section in England.
 He undertook two missions in occupied France.
 On this third mission, early on 29 February 1944, he, along with SOE operatives Lionel Lee and Madeleine Damerment, parachuted under cover of darkness to a reception committee composed of the German Gestapo, and were captured.
 In accordance with Adolf Hitler's "Nacht und Nebel" directive regarding irregular combatants, he and 18 other captured SOE officers were executed at the Gross-Rosen concentration camp in Lower Silesia in July or August 1944.

 Early life

-France Antelme was born on 12 March 1900 in Curepipe, Mauritius, to an influential family of planters and politicians.
+France Antelme was born on 12 March 1900 in Curepipe, British Mauritius, to an influential family of planters and politicians.
 After attending the Royal College Curepipe, he embarked on a career as broker and trader, travelling extensively between Mauritius, Réunion, Madagascar and South Africa.
 In 1932, he settled in Durban, Union of South Africa, as Madagascar's trade representative in South Africa.
 The following year he married Doris O'Toole.
 They had two sons, Michel and Gaston.